-Keeping up with your preventive maintenance is the best solution to keeping the chassis parts of your coach from failing.
+Keeping up with your RV preventive maintenance is the best solution to keeping the chassis parts of your coach from failing.

 Safety Reminder

 If your planning to haul your unit down the highway this is your safety reminder!
-Have your suspension inspected, make sure your doing your brake inspection and wheel bearing maintenance as recommended by the axle manufacturer.
+Have your frame & suspension inspected, make sure your doing your brake inspection and wheel bearing maintenance as recommended by the axle manufacturer.

 How Common Are RV Accidents?